Hüseyin Kalpar

-Hüseyin Kalpar (born 25 February 1955) is a Turkish football coach and former player who is currently the manager of Pendikspor.
+Hüseyin Kalpar (born 25 February 1955) is a Turkish football coach and former player who last coached Tarsus İdman Yurdu.

 Coaching career

 He started his coaching career as an assistant coach of Gaziantepspor in the 1994-95 season.
 After three seasons at Gaziantepspor, he joined Altay as an assistant coach.
 One season later, he returned his former team Gaziantepspor as a manager.
 After working there for one and a half seasons, he left Gaziantepspor and managed many other Süper Lig and 1.
 Lig clubs in the following years.
 On 31 May 2011, he was named as the manager for Çaykur Rizespor.
 He became the manager of Pendikspor in 2020.